 With a certificate of approval from your lender in hand, you have a huge advantage over other Buyers and their REALTORS®.
 You are demonstrating to the Home Sellers that you are a serious Buyer when the time comes to submit your offer.
 They view this as money in the bank.

-Still have questions?
-Find out more about mortgages here or give us a call.
+Still, have questions?
+To find out more about mortgages give us a call.
 We would be happy to answer any questions you might have.